SmartlyDressedGames/Unturned-Docs/AnimalAsset.md

 **Vertical\_Attack\_Range** *float*: Maximum vertical attack range.
 Defaults to 2 meters.

+**Attack\_Interval** *float*: Minimum seconds between attacks.
+Defaults to one second.
+If the attack duration is longer than the attack interval then the attack duration is used instead.

 **Roars** *int*: Total number of roar sounds in Unity.
 A roar sound is played when the animal attacks.

 **Panics** *int*: Total number of panic sounds in Unity.
 A panic sound is played when the animal is startled.